-There is no need to seek quotations when using such purchase agreements for low value items (up to $f{,500}$ ).
 Where no suitable purchase agreements are in place, the following table gives the procedure that should be followed to obtain appropriate competitive bids when obtaining goods, services or construction works.
 If there is any reason to believe that offers which have been received are not competitive, further offers must be obtained.

+Procedure Threshold

-Procedure Threshold Limits (before VAT)
+Limits (before VAT)

-Written price confirmation <£1,000
+No quote required <£500

+One emailed quote £500-£1,000

-At least two fax/email quotes £1,000-£10,000
+At least two emailed quotes £1,001-£10,000

-At least two written quotes £10,000-£50,000
+At least two written quotes and Bursar approval £10,001-£50,000

-Three written quotes £50,000-£100,000
+Three written quotes and Bursar approval £50,001-£100,000

 Three written quotes and Finance Committee approval >£100,000